 Maximum Multicast Set the multicast packets maximum bandwidth passthrough rate from the Ethernet interface to the access point.

-Bandwidth:

-HT20/40 Coexistence: Enable this option to reduce interference from other wireless networks in your area.
+Bandwidth: HT20/40 Coexistence: Enable this option to reduce interference from other wireless networks in your area.
 If the channel width is operating at 40 MHz and there is another wireless network's channel overlapping and causing interference, the access point will automatically change to 20 MHz.
 Transfer DHCP Offer to Enable to transfer the DHCP Offer to Unicast from LAN to WLAN.
 Enable this function if the number of stations on your network Unicast: is larger than 30.

-Wireless Resource Control

-The Wireless Resource Control window is used to configure the wireless connection settings so that the device can detect the better wireless connection in your environment.

-Band Steering: Use the drop-down menu to Enable the 5G Pre-
+Wireless Resource Control The Wireless Resource Control window is used to configure the wireless connection settings so that the device can detect the better wireless connection in your environment.
+Airtime Fairness: Click the drop-down menu to enable or disable the airtime fairness function.

-ferred function.
-When the wireless clients support both 2.4GHz and 5GHz and the 2.4GHz signal is not strong enough, the device will use 5G as the higher priority.
+Band Steering: Use the drop-down menu to Enable the 5G Preferred function.
+When the wireless clients support both 2.4 GHz and 5 GHz and the 2.4 GHz signal is not strong enough, the device will use 5 GHz as the higher priority.